 "No matter how much is going on in your life, there's always time to go back to school and do the things you love.
-It’s about finding a balance." – Kelyn Rowe, MLS Professional Soccer player and SNHU Communication Degree student
+It’s about finding a balance." – Kelyn Rowe, MLS Professional Soccer player and SNHU BA in Communication student

 No. Your online degree from Southern New Hampshire University carries the same weight and value as our on campus programs.
-So whether you earn your degree online or on campus, your diploma will simply indicate your name, date of receipt, and the degree you earned—without indicating “online” or “ on campus.”
+No matter where you earn your degree, your diploma will indicate your name, date of receipt and the degree you earned — without indicating “online” or “ on campus.”

 In addition, all online students have the opportunity to receive their degrees during Southern New Hampshire University's graduation ceremony weekend.
 So whether you earn your degree online or attend a traditional campus program, you'll have the chance to walk with your class, and cross the stage to receive your diploma.

 “After meeting with staff and faculty and listening to our president (Paul LeBlanc) speak at graduation, I knew that SNHU was the absolute best choice for me.
 I don’t regret one thing about my undergrad experience.
-Everything was perfect." - Rasheeda Davis, Business Degree '17
+Everything was perfect." - Rasheeda Davis '17, BS in Business Administration

-Southern New Hampshire University is regionally accredited by the New England Commission of Higher Education, Inc. (NECHE)—which means our 200+ associate, bachelor's and master's programs meet high academic standards.
+Southern New Hampshire University is regionally accredited by the New England Commission of Higher Education (NECHE) — which means our 200+ associate, bachelor's and master's programs meet high academic standards.
 In addition, many bachelor's degree programs also carry specialized programmatic accreditation.

 "SNHU helped change my life in all positive ways ....
 I've learned a lot in my chosen course of study.
-I've bettered my life (and I) already have career options once I graduate." - Tyler Kerby '14
+I've bettered my life (and I) already have career options once I graduate." - Tyler Kerby '14, BA in General Studies